 Katherine Tolentino is a Chinese-Salvadoran filmmaker from the San Francisco Bay Area.
 Her short films have played at Cinequest Film Festival, Sarasota Film Festival, and IFF Boston, among others.
 Her short "Ahora que te has ido" won Best Latino Short Film at the Central American International Film Festival in LA.
 She has worked for major studios including HBO, NBCUniversal, ABC, TNT and FOX.
 She's drawn to stories that reclaim the narratives & experiences of women of color and other marginalized groups.

 Nakorn is a Thai filmmaker based in Bangkok.
-He holds a Master's degree in Film and Television from Mount Saint Mary’s University, Los Angeles.
-His directorial works include GOODBYE (Special Mention, Thai Short Film & Video Festival 2014) and IN THE WIND (Finalist, Thai Short Film & Video Festival 2018).
-He also has contributed as a screening committee to festivals including AFI Fest, AFI Docs, and Los Angeles Asian Pacific Film Festival, and a Shorts Programmer Associate for AFI Fest.
+He holds a Master's in Film and Television from Mount Saint Mary’s University, Los Angeles.
+He has contributed as a screening committee to festivals including AFI Docs, Los Angeles Asian Pacific Film Festival, and a Shorts Programmer Associate for AFI Fest.